9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 our program (or print a nasty error message, in `ghci`).

-So calling `error` is a little like pulling the handle of a fighter plane\'s ejection seat.
-We\'re bailing out of a catastrophic situation that we can\'t deal with gracefully, and there\'s likely to be a lot of flaming wreckage strewn about by the time we hit the ground.
+So calling `error` is a little like pulling the handle of a fighter plane's ejection seat.
+We're bailing out of a catastrophic situation that we can't deal with gracefully, and there's likely to be a lot of flaming wreckage strewn about by the time we hit the ground.

-We\'ve established that `error` is for disasters, but we\'re still using it in `globToRegex`.
+We've established that `error` is for disasters, but we're still using it in `globToRegex`.
 In that case, malformed input should be rejected, but not turned into a big deal.
 What would be a better way to handle this?

-Haskell\'s type system and libraries to the rescue!
+Haskell's type system and libraries to the rescue!
 We can encode the possibility of failure in the type signature of `globToRegex`, using the predefined Either type.